 From Sixth through twelfth grade, the curriculum is both challenging and varied.
 Our youngest students explore their world and learn to get along with one another through age appropriate activities geared toward preparing them for the more rigorous academic curriculum found in our other divisions.

-Middle, High School, the core academic subjects of Language Arts, Mathematics, Science, History and Social Studies, are complemented by a full range of enriching classes in Technology, Health and Physical Education, Music, Drama and the Visual Arts.
+Limiting class sizes to 24 students allows for the potential of each student to be maximized.The core academic subjects of Language Arts, Mathematics, Science, History and Social Studies, are complemented by a full range of enriching classes in Technology, Health and Physical Education, and the Arts.

 In the last two years of high school, students will focus more on their individual interests and identify and prepare for initial postsecondary goals.
 University and college preparation are designed to equip students with the knowledge and skills they need to meet the entrance requirements for specific university and college programs.